gtc-ia/gtc-form/srv/gtc-auth/README.md

 The handler forwards validated `lang` and `next` query parameters to the target.

+> **Important:** Entitlement decisions are based exclusively on the PostgREST `subscription_status` RPC.
+Stripe Customer Portal
+> interactions are only triggered by explicit user actions (for example, `/billing/portal`) and never as part of the post-login
+> flow.

 ## systemd unit

 The repository includes `systemd/gtc-auth.service`.
 Deploy it to `/etc/systemd/system/gtc-auth.service` and enable the service: